meshesha/artisan-make-mvc/README.md

 # Aartisan make Mvc

-Laravel package that adds artisan command to create view, controller and route using existing Model.
-One command line and you can already see results.
+Laravel package that adds artisan command to create CRUD files and actions which includes: views (index,create,show,edit) , controller , add a route , factory and test .
+It depends on the existing model.
+And all this in a single command line.

 ## Requirements

-- laravel >= 5.6
+- laravel >= 7

 ## Installation